ryanwebster90/snip-dedup/README.md

 ## What is a Duplicate?

 In our first iteration, we merely marked duplicates pairwise, and remove one sample from a duplicate pair (the above code downloads a binary array, for samples to remove).
-In our latest run, we group together sets of duplicates through transitive closure on the duplication graph, i.e. computing connected components.
-We have found many more duplicates this way, and will also release this set, as it provides some useful information about the dataset.
+In our latest run, we recorded the entire adjacency matrix of duplication.
+For instance, suppose SNIP has labeled feature $k$ as a duplicate with feature $j$.
+Then $A[k,j] = A[j,k] = 1$ in the adjacency matrix.
+We're currently having trouble computing the full connected components of this matrix, as it is quite large, and standard libraries consume all our available RAM, and do not allow disk mapping.
+We implemented a disk-mapped vcersion, for which we'll update the repository.

 ## Misc files (old)